andyeske/Analysis-and-CFD-Simulations-of-2D-Axisymmetric-Porous-Structures-for-Use-in-Light-Driven-Levitation/README.md

    ```
    0:5:80
    ```
+   for an array of altitudes ranging from 0 to 80 km in multiples of 5.

 * <ins>geom_param:</ins> this is a vector containing important information regarding the geometrical properties of the 3D structure.
 This vector has length 4, with the first entry indicating the shape (2 – cone, 3 – sphere, 4 – rocket), the second entry the characteristic radius of the structure, the third entry the second characteristic length of the structure (such as the cone’s and rocket’s length or the outlet of the sphere), and then the fourth the number of suns the geometry will be subjected to.
    ```